Donald Glover's Shoutout to Migos Basically Broke the Internet

-Turns out, Glover's a big fan of "Bad and Boujee"
+Turns out, Glover's a big fan of "Bad and Boujee"+ READ ARTICLE

 Donald Glover’s Golden Globes Atlanta win for best TV series, comedy or musical on Sunday night was one of the highlights of an already memorable evening, but his acceptance speech stole the show.